Remote – Remote Control

 Value Type

-Defines how the action is triggered.
+Defines with which value the action is triggered.

 Fixed Value - Uses the defined Value as value for the Action.